MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - `ResourceAccount` - to query for app endpoints or resource accounts.
 - `Guest` - to query for guest accounts.
 - `SfBOnPremUser` - to query for users that are hosted on-premises (available from January 31, 2023, in the latest TPM versions at that time).
 - `Unknown` - to query for a user type that is not known.
+(This AccountType is being renamed to IneligibleUser)

 ```yaml
 Type: UserIdParameter